 - Recognize revenue only when the customer obtains control of the good or service.

 Customer control is the linchpin of IFRS 15.
 No longer can a business book revenue with the anticipation of delivering a good or service at a later date.
+You can help your clients understand these important changes, while being mindful of them yourself by staying up to date on changes as they occur.

 Some industries can expect to feel the pressure of the new law more than others.
 Automotive companies, which often employ convoluted contract provisions such as cash rebates, warranties, and lease financing, should prepare for major changes.
 Financial service companies, by contrast, might not feel as big an effect.
 IFRS 15 largely excludes contracts involving financial instruments from the new requirements.